smallnamespace/fireplace/tests/selector_tests_readme.md

 `FuncSelector`, `SliceSelector` and `BoardPositionSelector` are ignored.

 `RandomSelector` will work in most cases (see exceptions below).

+`LazyValue`s are not tested but should be able to be added without too much difficulty.

 Only `DRAGON + IN_HAND + FRIENDLY` was used for the test.
 This selector was chosen because it is extremely slow, has set operations and does duplicate work.